Margaret Atwood The Journals of Susanna Moodie Analysis

 Document 1

 Apart from the uniqueness of specific poems, the success of the book originates from the close interaction and connection between poems which play a critical role in presenting Susanna Moodie's rationalized experience.
 Additionally, the cohesiveness of the novel has been achieved based on Susanna Moodie’s personality such that Atwood can trace the changes in her life based on how she reacts about the land.
 Atwood has been able to trace Susanna’s growth and development by moving her from alienation to a situation where she becomes the essence of the land that she once despised.
 These changes present the book as an organized piece of literature that makes it easy for the audience to understand and follow the events in a structured manner.
+Though, the book adopts a different style from that of a novel the writer focuses on the main character through a series of events about her life (Atwood 49).

 Sign up to view the full document!